unimarkup/specification/Frontend/AtomicBlocks.md

 - Definition ...--With a class-- And here is the description
 ```

-**Note:** The list remains a bullet or numbered list, if `...` does not appear in the list heading entry.
+**Note:** The list remains a bullet or numbered list if `...` does not appear in the list heading entry.

 ```
 - Bullet list